sevenecks/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 The first step the computer takes in converting the human-readable words to computer instructions is breaking them down into _tokens_, chunking them up according to certain rules.
 For starts, whitespace separates the words, and a change from letters to punctuation usually separates the words.

 Almost nobody in the programming world talks about tokens, unless they're messing around with learning how programming langauges are built.
 It's really just a fancier word for "chunks", and the main reason I'm bringing it up is because it lets me say that when you get right down to it, the "instructions" are a series of tokens; and now I get to explain the different kinds of tokens without having to waffle about keywords versus punctuation and various silly crap like that.
-They're all just tokens.<a name="Identifiers:  Keywords, Variables, Literals"></a>
+They're all just tokens.

-#### <a name="Identifiers:  Keywords, Variables, Literals">Identifiers: Keywords, Variables, Literals</a>
+#### Identifiers: Keywords, Variables, Literals

 Strings of letters like "somenumber", are _identifiers_.